flipflopsen/BashHelperAndManagementScripts/README.md

 ---

-### Configuration
+## Some Words

+Generally, take extra precautions with how you handle your encryption keys and passwords - these Git scripts are not guaranteed to offer state-of-the-art secure management of passwords/credentials but are rather some tooling I've created for my workflow in specific use cases.
+No guarantees or insurance are provided.

 Normally the scripts provide (optional) input arguments.
 A few scripts e.g. the tmux_manager script do have interactive menus, others offer CLI arguments and others utilize flags or (env)vars or everything together.

-### Some words

-Generally, take extra precautions with how you handle your encryption keys and passwords - these Git scripts are not guaranteed to offer state-of-the-art secure management of passwords/credentials but are rather some tooling I've created for my workflow in specific use cases.
-No guarantees or insurance are provided.

 I've tried to comment on the code and make it as readable as possible.
 I would recommend, especially for the Git scripts, that you first take a look at them before trusting them, which should generally apply to code you don’t know or clone from a random person on GitHub. :)

+## Contributing
+If you want to continue then feel free to do so wiht utilizing the PR system and/or Issues section.